 Differential Gain (DG) and Differential Phase (DP) are among the more important specifications for video applications.
 DG is defined as the percent change in closed-loop gain over a specified change in output voltage level.
 DP is defined as the change in degrees of the closed-loop phase over the same output voltage change.
 Both DG and DP are specified at the NTSC sub-carrier frequency of 3.58MHz.
-DG and DP increase with closed-loop gain and output voltage transition as shown in the Typical Performance Curves.
+DG and DP increase with closed-loop gain and output voltage transition.
 All measurements were performed using a Tektronix model VM700 Video Measurement Set.

-DISTORTION
+DISTORTION AND NOISE

-The OPA640's Harmonic Distortion characteristics vs frequency and power output are shown in the Typical Performance Curves.
-Distortion can be further improved by increasing the load resistance.
-Refer to Figure 6.
+The OPA641's harmonic distortion characteristics vs frequency and power output in the Typical Performance Curves.
+Distortion can be further improved by increasing the load resistance (refer to Figure 5).
 Remember to include the contribution of the feedback resistance when calculating the effective load resistance seen by the amplifier.